LeonidDybovskij/hse21_hw3/README.md

 | SRR3414636.uniq.sam  | 17825380  | 15757580 |
 | SRR3414637.uniq.sam  | 17844858  | 15736978 |

-Объединили файлы .counts в файл ALL.counts (папка data).
+All .counts files were merged into the ALL.counts file (data folder).

-Анализ пакетом DESeq2 был проведён на python (папка src).
+Analysis with the DESeq2 package was carried out in python (src folder).